JeremyVsquared/jeremyvsquared.github.io/_posts/2024-07-01-dev-in-jupyter.md

 `jupyter nbconvert --to markdown --no-input --execute --inplace notebook_file.ipynb`

 The output file can be specified using the `--output` parameter.
+This is especially useful when developing scripts in a notebook and exporting to a script.

+`jupyter nbconvert --to python lib_dev.ipynb --output ../lib/lib.py`

+In the case of developing python scripts in a notebook, it is often necessary to omit cell outputs as well.

-`jupyter nbconvert --to markdown --output notebook_executed.ipynb notebook_file.ipynb`
+`jupyter nbconvert --to python lib_dev.ipynb --output ../lib/lib.py --TemplateExporter.exclude_output=True`

 ## Performance